-- The district will communicate with Tribal Leadership, Tribal Education Departments, Community and Parents through preferred methods (phone calls, email, and robo calls). - provide parents of Indian children and Tribal officials a questionnaire requesting their input and recommendations in the fall. - collaborate with tribe(s) to host annual community input meetings where such commentary may be reviewed by Indian parents, Tribal officials, and the Board. - collaborate with Indian Education Parent Committee to hold meetings for the purpose of addressing comments and concerns of parents of Indian children regarding the District's educational programs and activities. - ensure meeting agendas are posted and all meetings are open to the public allowing for tribal officials as well as parents of Indian children the opportunity to submit comments and recommendations for consideration. - BPS will host a formal Tribal Leaders Meeting in the Fall and Spring for Pueblo governors, tribal leaders, parents, and community members to inform them of BPS requirements for Indian children and other students, including attendance, disciplinary policies, academic requirements, adequate yearly progress analysis, and testing, as well as educational programs and services, such as student support services, educational plan for student success, transition programs, apparent involvement, health and wellness programs, and progress of educational programs in the school district.
-In addition, BPS will review the previous school year's academic results, input results from tribal leadership, parents, and tribal officials, and resulting modifications. - Community meetings, as scheduled will be held in each of the respective Pueblos with school representatives to provide an opportunity for input by Pueblo Governors, parents, and students on the educational programs of the school district as part of the school improvement process.
+- The district will communicate with Tribal Leadership, Tribal Education Departments, Board of Education, Community and Parents through preferred methods (phone calls, email, and robo calls). - provide parents of Indian children and Tribal officials a questionnaire requesting their input and recommendations in the fall.

+- collaborate with tribe(s) to host annual community input meetings where such commentary may be reviewed by Indian parents, Tribal officials, and the Board. - collaborate with Indian Education Parent Committee to hold meetings for the purpose of addressing comments and concerns of parents of Indian children regarding the District's educational programs and activities.
+Committee will attend the Tribal Education meetings that are held twice a month. - Ensure meeting agendas are posted and all meetings are open to the public allowing for tribal officials as well as parents of Indian children the opportunity to submit comments and recommendations for consideration. - BPS will host a formal Tribal Leaders Meeting in the Fall and Spring for Pueblo governors, tribal leaders, parents, and community members to inform them of BPS requirements for Indian children and other students.
+This will include attendance, disciplinary policies, academic requirements, adequate yearly progress analysis, academic achievement, and testing, as well as educational programs and services, such as student support services, educational plan for student success, transition programs, apparent involvement, health and wellness programs, and progress of educational programs in the school district.
+In addition, BPS will review the previous school year's academic results, input results from tribal leadership, parents, and tribal officials, and resulting modifications. - Community meetings, scheduled will be held in each of the respective Pueblos with school representatives to provide an opportunity for input by Pueblo Governors, parents, and students on the educational programs of the school district as part of the school improvement process.
 The agenda will be developed in coordination between the Tribes and the school district. - Input gathered during the tribal leaders and community meetings will be documented through minutes.
-A plan or action will be developed to address any workable modification/solutions, implement them, and report out at next tribal leaders meeting and community meeting.

-Indian Education Survey (Student/Parent) will be completed during the school year.
+A plan or action will be developed to address any workable modification/solutions, implement them, and report out at next tribal leaders meeting and community meeting. - Indian Education Survey (Student/Parent) will be completed during the school year.

-If participation in any of the above results in a low return rate or the established meeting yields low participation by the parents of Indian children and tribal officials, the Bernalillo Public School District and tribe(s) will re-evaluate methods and consult with parents of Indian children and tribal officials on ways to improve and enhance participation in the consultation process.
+If participation in any of the above results in a low return rate or the established meeting yields low participation by the parents of Indian children and tribal officials, the Bernalillo Public School District and triba(s) will re-evaluate methods and consult with parents of Indian children and tribal officials on ways to improve and enhance participation in the consultation process.
 The Bernalillo Public School District may re-locate meetings or times to encourage participation.